-Moving to Chicago, Illinois means that you will become a resident of the largest city in the state.
+Moving to Chicago Illinois means that you will become a resident of the largest city in the state.
 It is also the largest city in in the entire Midwestern region.
 The “Windy City” is situated on Lake Michigan in northern Illinois.
 You can use USAMovingCompanies to get connected almost instantly with a number of quotes from moving companies in your area that can handle your national move.

 A large city brings plenty of opportunities for work, education and fun or cultural entertainment, but it’s a good idea to know a little bit about the lay of the land before hiring a professional moving company or asking friends to help you move into the city.